Effects of Long-Term Use of Ativan

-As a short-term solution for managing a stressful chapter of life or about insomnia, Ativan is quite effective.
-However, as with all benzos, Ativan is highly habit forming, potentially leading to addiction.
+As a short-term solution for managing a stressful chapter of life or insomnia, Ativan is quite effective.
+However, as with all benzos, Ativan is highly habit-forming, potentially leading to addiction.
 This can happen when the person believes they cannot manage daily stressors or get to sleep without the drug.

 About Anxiety Disorders